idaholab/EMRALD/emrald-docs/src/guide/Modeling/actions.md

 - **Variables used in code:** A list of variables available in the model.
 Pre-existing variables such as CurTime are auto checked and always available.
 See [Dynamic Scripts](./backendInfo.md#dynamic-scripts) for more information.
 It will include all of the variables that you create and are listed in the "All" Tab of the Left Navigation Frame.
 Click the check box to identify which variables are used in the code.
 Do not click the check box for the variable that is being updated even if it is used in the code.
 It only needs to be selected from the "Variable" dropdown menu.

 <h3>External Simulation Message <img src="/images/Modeling/actions/extSim.png" alt="External Simulation Message" width="25"/></h3>

 Listed as "Ext.
 Sim Message" in the dropdown menu.
 This action sends a message to an external code through coupled communication messaging protocol.
-See [XMPP communication protocol](/guide/Modeling/xmppProtocol.md) for details on coupling code to EMRALD.
+See [XMPP Protocol](./xmppProtocol.md#xmpp-protocol) for details on coupling code to EMRALD.

 <img src="/images/Modeling/actions/ExtSimMessageOptions.png" alt="External Simulation Message Options" width="500"/>